 Cleveland Clinic's main campus consists of 41 buildings and more than 85 operating rooms, with constant expansion and renovation.
-The Gastroenterology offices are on the third floor and fifth floor of the A building (desk A30 and A50) in the Digestive Disease Institute.
+The Gastroenterology offices are on the third floor and fifth floor of the A building (desk A30 and A50) in the Digestive Disease and Surgery Institute.

 Q3: New, State-of-the-art Endoscopy Unit

-The Digestive Disease Institute’s advanced endoscopy unit, located in Glickman tower on Cleveland Clinic’s main campus, emphasizes both safety and quality.
+The Digestive Disease and Surgery Institute’s advanced endoscopy unit, located in Glickman tower on Cleveland Clinic’s main campus, emphasizes both safety and quality.
 The 15,000-square-foot facility was built to improve both access and patient experience.
 The expansion doubled the number of therapeutic endoscopy suites for performing endoscopic retrograde cholangiopancreatography (ERCP), endoscopic ultrasound (EUS) and deep enteroscopy.
 Specialized fluoroscopic equipment will allow for the next generation of 3-D cholangiography, which is available at only a handful of units nationally.
 The unit was designed to improve patient satisfaction and features private recovery rooms with TVs and seating for family members.
 It will help maximize communication between patients and caregivers and enable close interaction with the staff from other specialties, including anesthesiology, hepatobiliary surgery, colorectal surgery, thoracic surgery, oncology and radiation oncology, during treatment.